goldencarter544-dot/Cartilious-game/GAME_QUESTIONS.md

 3. What do you want players to feel when they play?
+   Excitement

-4. Who is the game for?
+5. Who is the game for?
+Kids

-5. What games do you want this to feel inspired by?
+6. What games do you want this to feel inspired by?